DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 To enter any formular for a given property do the following:
 * select the name of the property on the left-hand side (here DefaultMode)
-* set the expression on the right hand side after the Fx icon
+* set the expression on the right hand side in the formula Field after the fx Symbol

   The expression in our case is a simple if expression: `If(TODOVarMode, FormMode.New, FormMode.Edit)`.
 The tested expression refers to the context wizard.
-The setting of the value for `TODOVarMode` we alraedy implemented for you when you click the buttons on the overview page.
+The setting of the value for `TODOVarMode` we already implemented for you when you click the buttons on the overview page.

 For the mode `New` we have completed all major fields.
 However in case of edit the control has no idea which record we want to edit.
 The control provides the Item property we want to edit (In the mode New the value is ignored).
 Set the expression as follows: `TODOSelectedItem`.
-The setting of the value for `TODOSelectedItem` we alraedy implemented for you when you click the buttons on the overview page.
+The setting of the value for `TODOSelectedItem` we already implemented for you when you click the buttons on the overview page.

 As a last step we set the relative height so that the form occupies minimum space.
 Set `Fill portions` to `0.2`.

-We are fnished and can switch over to the button.
+We are finished and can switch over to the button.
 Select the newly added container again.
 Pick the control `Button` in the same way as you did the

 Change the Text property to `Submit`.
 The property `OnSelect` contains the action when the button is pressed.
 For now we will just display an information that proofs we can access the values in the form.
 Enter the following expression in the "OnSelect" property: `Notify(<name of the value below the card within the form>, NotificationType.Information)`.
 The name can be obtained by the tree view as shown below: